 Building a fixie on the cheap?
 How much should you expect to spend?

 Building a custom, cheap fixed gear bicycle is getting easier, and parts are more readily available today than ever before.
 It is super satisfying building something from scratch, and I've built quite a few myself.

 The nice thing is that you can get rolling with little more than a frame, a set of wheels and a brake.
 It can be done for remarkably little money.
 But I don't recommend dipping below $100 for your wheelset.

 Whether you opt for a good, budget deep V wheelset or want something more clean and classic, be sure to place build quality above looks.
-Your wheels will carry all your weight at high speed, it's not something you want to compromise on too much.
+Your wheels will be carrying all your weight while you travel at high speed across pavement; that's not something you can afford to compromise on too much.